Fast and accurate analytical formulas for light propagation in general static, spherically symmetric spacetimes: Validation of the Analytical Approximation

 \subsubsection{Rezzolla-Zhidenko family}

-Another metric with a high parameter dependence and widely used in the literature is the Rezzolla-Zhidenko \cite{Rezzolla:2014mua} (RZ) metric, commonly used to test the strong field regime through black hole shadows \cite {Younsi_2016,Konoplya_2019,Volkel:2020xlc,Mizuno:2018lxz}, as well as parameterization of metrics for alternative theories of gravity \cite{DeLaurentis:2017dny,Kokkotas:2017ymc,Hennigar:2018hza} and, more recently, the study of quasi-normal modes and modifications of the black hole radiation spectrum \cite{Dubinsky:2024nzo,Bolokhov:2025uxz,Siqueira:2025lww}.
+Another metric with a high parameter dependence and widely used in the literature is the Rezzolla-Zhidenko \cite{Rezzolla:2014mua} (RZ) metric, commonly used to test the strong field regime through black hole shadows and strong gravitational lensing\cite {Younsi_2016,Konoplya_2019,Volkel:2020xlc,Mizuno:2018lxz,Feleppa:2025ejh}, as well as parameterization of metrics for alternative theories of gravity \cite{DeLaurentis:2017dny,Kokkotas:2017ymc,Hennigar:2018hza} and, more recently, the study of quasi-normal modes and modifications of the black hole radiation spectrum \cite{Dubinsky:2024nzo,Bolokhov:2025uxz,Siqueira:2025lww}.
 In contrast to similar approaches that rely on a Taylor expansion of the metric functions $A(r)$ and $B(r)$ in powers of $M/r$ (with $M$ the ADM mass), the authors employ a continued-fraction expansion of these functions.
 This representation offers improved convergence behavior and enables an accurate approximation of a nontrivial number of known metric solutions from various alternative theories of gravity with only a small set of coefficients.
-As shown by the authors, determining these coefficients from observations of near-horizon phenomena provides an effective way to constrain and compare different metric theories of gravity.
-These functions depend on an infinite set of dimensionless parameters: $\epsilon = (2M - r_H)/r_H$, which measures deviations from the Schwarzschild radius; $a_0, a_1, a_2, \ldots$, representing the corrections to $A(r)$; and $b_0, b_1, b_2, \ldots$, representing the corrections to $B(r)$.
-As in the JP metric, both $a_0$ and $b_0$ are negligible within the PPN framework.
+As shown by the authors, determining these coefficients from observations of near-horizon phenomena provides an effective way to constrain and compare different metric theories of gravity. { These functions depend on an infinite set of dimensionless parameters: $\epsilon = (2M - r_H)/r_H$, which measures deviations from the Schwarzschild radius; $a_0, a_1, a_2, \ldots$, which represent corrections to the Schwarzschild expression for $A(r)$; and $b_0, b_1, b_2, \ldots$, which represent corrections to the Schwarzschild expression for $B(r)$.} As in the JP metric, both $a_0$ and $b_0$ are negligible within the PPN framework.
 Remarkably, Ref.~\cite{PhysRevD.101.124004} showed that only a small set of parameters is needed to probe the strong-field regime.
 In particular, truncating the continued-fraction expansion of $A(r)$ and $B(r)$ at second order leaves $\epsilon$, $a_1$, $a_2$, $b_1$, and $b_2$ as free parameters, which suffice to describe astrophysical observables associated with near-horizon processes.
 As before, the ADM mass is fixed to unity.
 Under these considerations, the metric functions can be written as

 Returning to our analytical approximations, for this particular metric we have retained, in the comparison with the numerical integration, only terms up to second order in $y$ in Eq.~\eqref{eq:our_aprox_full}, since the evaluation of $\mathcal{I}_3$ becomes increasingly cumbersome.
 Therefore, our analytical treatment and subsequent applications include only the first two integrals, $\mathcal{I}_1$ and $\mathcal{I}_2$, as defined in Eqs.~\eqref{eq:int-main}.
 Nevertheless, as we will show, these approximations preserve high fidelity with respect to the exact integral.
 According to the above, one obtains \begin{widetext}